pymupdf/PyMuPDF-Optional-Material/docs/app2.rst

  <char bbox="81.695755 79.300354 83.91576 93.04035" x="81.695755" y="90.050354" c="i"/>
  ...

 The method's output can be processed by one of Python's XML modules.
 We have successfully tested ``lxml``.
-See the demo program ``fontlister.py``.
-It creates a list of all fonts of a document including font size and where used on pages.

 Performance
 ~~~~~~~~~~~~